Lens: A Knowledge-Guided Foundation Model for Network Traffic: Expeiment

-\textbf{Traffic Understanding Tasks:} Our experiments span across 15 different traffic understanding tasks over the above 6 datasets.
-The datasets and their downstream tasks are detailed below.
-For ISCXVPN 2016, our tasks include VPN detection (task 1) with a binary class, VPN Service detection (task 2) encompassing 6 classes, and VPN application classification (task 3) with 17 classes.
-For ISCXTor 2016 dataset, our tasks involve Tor detection (task 4) with 2 categories and Tor service detection (task 5) with 7 classes.
-For USTC-TFC 2016 dataset, we focus on Malware detection (task 6) with a binary measurement, alongside Application Classification (task 7) that involves 20 classes.
-For the Cross Platform (Android), we have application classification (task 8) with 209 classes and country detection task (task 9) with 3 classes.
-In addition, regarding the Cross Platform (iOS), we have application classification (task 10) with 196 classes and country detection (task 11) with 3 classes.
-For CIRA-CIC-DoHBrw-2020, we implement DoH attack detection (task 12) under a binary class framework and DoH query method classification (task 13) with 5 classes.
-Lastly, for the CIC IoT Dataset 2023, we explore IoT attack detection (task 14) with 2 classes and IoT attack method detection (task 15) composed of 8 classes.
+We evaluate \Lens's traffic classification capabilities against two lines of state-of-the-art approaches: deep learning models and pretraining-based foundation models in Table~\ref{tab:compUnder1} and \ref{tab:compUnder2}.
+All deep learning and pretraining-based models are implemented on open-sourced code and follow the experimental setting as described in their paper.
+The 12 classification tasks are detailed as below: For ISCX-VPN, we have VPN detection (Task 1), VPN Service detection (Task 2), and VPN application classification (Task 3).
+For the ISCX-Tor and USTC-TFC-2016, our task involves Tor service detection (Task 4) and USTC-TFC-2016 Application Classification (Task 5).
+For the Cross Platform (Android), we have an application classification (Task 6) and a country detection task (Task 7).
+Similarly, for the Cross Platform (IOS), we have application classification (Task 8) and country detection (Task 9).
+For CIC-DoHBrw-2020(DoH), we include DoH query method classification (Task 10).
+In the CIC-IoT-2023, we have the IoT attack detection (Task 11) and IoT attack method detection (Task 12).
+More details about the task and class numbers are detailed in Table~\ref{tab:tasks} in Appendix~\ref{appendix:tasks}.